magborresen/pcbmode/docs/source/setup.rst

 Setup
 #####

-We test *PCBmodE* with Python 3.7 under Linux, but it may or may not work on other operating systems.
+We test *PCBmodE* with Python 3.7 under Linux & MacOS, but it may or may not work on other operating systems.

 It comes in the form of a installable tool called ``pcbmode`` which is